 You may be considering buying a piece of property and are going to be deciding on a condo or a single-family home.
 There are benefits of owning a condo that some buyers just may prefer.
 We will take a look at the definition of a condo along with the benefits of owning one.

 What’s a Condo?

-A condominium (also referred to as condo) is an individual unit in a shared complex which is owned by an individual.
-A condo is a type of real estate where several units (or as few as two) are separated into individual units and surrounded by common area.
+A condominium (also referred to as condo) is an individual unit in a shared complex that is owned by an individual.
+A condo is a type of real estate where several units (or as few as two) are separated into individual units and surrounded by a common area.
 In your condo, your specific residence would be privately owned.
 It is very common for condos to have shared walls, or there may be someone above or below you.
 There are also larger detached condos as well.
 Condos are a safe and hassle-free way to own a property.

 Some condos have shared garages and there are some that have individual parking.
 While the parking is assigned in a shared garage, there may also be some individual storage.

 Condos are very popular in areas that have higher property values.
 Condos allow affordability in certain areas and open up real estate to a newer group of people.
 Purchasing a condo is a more affordable way of getting into the real estate market.